froderick/jerkins/README.md

 - wire up local development environment for Alexa skill
 - figure out how to query next meeting with api
 - make Alexa answer next meeting with hardcoded access token
-- link Alexa account to office365 account with oauth, use that to make API calls to get meetings
+- link Alexa account to office365 account with oauth, use it
 - hosting: host app build pipeline on ecs how keith is doing it

 #### Other Skill Features